ibm-cloud-docs/databases-for-mysql/howto-managing-connections.md

 ```
 {: pre}

-## Terminating Connections
+## Ending Connections
 {: #managing-mysql-connections-terminating}

-Each connection to [mysqld](https://dev.mysql.com/doc/refman/5.7/en/mysqld.html){: .external}, the MySQL Server, runs in a separate thread and can be killed with a `processlist_id` statement.
+Each connection to [mysqld](https://dev.mysql.com/doc/refman/5.7/en/mysqld.html){: .external}, the MySQL Server, runs in a separate thread and can be stopped with a `processlist_id` statement.
 ```sh
 KILL [CONNECTION | QUERY] processlist_id
 ```
 {: pre}

-- `KILL CONNECTION` terminates the connection associated with the given `processlist_id`, after terminating ny statement the connection is executing.
+- `KILL CONNECTION` End the connection that is associated with the `processlist_id`, after stopping any statement that the connection is running.
-- `KILL QUERY` terminates the statement the connection is currently executing, but leaves the connection itself intact.
+- `KILL QUERY` End the statement the connection is running, but leaves the connection itself intact.

 Check out the [MySQL 5.7 Reference Manual](https://dev.mysql.com/doc/refman/5.7/en/kill.html){: .external} for more information on the `KILL` statement.